Tate–LaBianca murders: Sociocultural impact

 The Tate–LaBianca murders "profoundly shook America's perception of itself" and "effectively sounded the death knell of '60s counterculture".
-Additionally, the ritualistic nature of the murders laid a foundation for the rise of Satanic Panic.
+In her 1979 essay collection The White Album, Joan Didion, who knew Tate and lived close to the site of the murders, wrote: "Many people I know believe that the Sixties ended abruptly on August 9, 1969, ended at the exact moment when word of the murders on Cielo Drive traveled like brushfire through the community, and in a sense this is true.
+The tension broke that day.
+The paranoia was fulfilled."
+Additionally, the ritualistic nature of the murders laid a foundation for the rise of the Satanic panic.